ghost717/wp-tg/README.md

-# WordPress Theme
+# WordPress sample application

-Application with semi-automatic WordPress installation on Apache2 engine and sample project theme.
+Application with WordPress installation on Apache2 engine and sample project theme.

 ### Installation and running